 - A session entitled Frontiers and Challenges in the Applications of Radiative Transfer (with interests including 3D radiative transfer) was held at the Asia Oceania Geosciences Society (AOGS) 2018 meeting that took place in Honolulu, Hawaii on June 3-8, 2018.

 - A session entitled 3D Cloud Modeling as a Tool for 3D Radiative Transfer, and Conversely was held at the 2017 AGU-JpGU Joint Assembly in Chiba, Japan.
 The session included 18 presentations.

 - The 3D radiative transfer model IMC-emission has been released to the public in 2017.
 IMC-emission is an extended version of the I3RC Monte Carlo model that can consider thermal emission in monochromatic 3D radiative transfer simulations.

-- A session entitled Challenges for three-dimensional radiative transfer in the Earth and atmospheric sciences is planned for the 2015 AGU Joint Assembly.
-The session including 29 presentations will be held on May 7, 2015 in Montreal, Canada.
+- A session entitled Challenges for three-dimensional radiative transfer in the Earth and atmospheric sciences was held at the 2015 AGU Joint Assembly in Montreal, Canada.
+The session included 29 presentations.

 - Updated consensus results of intercomparison experiments are now available for 3D radiation model testing.